fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 If you wish to expose certain environment variables to every application in your cluster, define them here.
 Regardless of how a variable is passed in (option, environment variable or in a config file), it must be specified as `<key>=<value>`.

-### blacklist / whitelist

-This is currently only used for FINN, and will go away soon.

 ### use-ingress-tls

 Used to extend ingress configuration when deploying applications to enable automatic provisioning and management of certificates for the ingress resources created.
 This requires infrastructure such as kube-lego/cert-manager to be in place for provisioning of certificates.